howtomen/ArtAPI/readme.md

         - initiates service and routes HTTP request to correct repo function.
     - HTTP layer takes incoming requests and responds appropriately
         - Implements Graceful Shutdown
-        - Implements JWT Auth for POST, UPDATE and DELETE endpoints
+        - Implements **JWT Auth** for POST, UPDATE and DELETE endpoints
-        - Logrus for logging (TODO: implement logging interface and expand what events get logged and add log levels)
+        - **ZeroLog** for logging with Request ID, elapsed time, method accessed, status code, and user agent.
+Also set up to provide debugging info and write to console and log file.
+Log file would be used in production and saved to be processed by another service (datadog etc...)
+            - ZeroLog is passed within context throughout the application.
-        - Includes Middleware for logging(logrus), setting timeout for requests, setting JSON content type
+        - Includes Middleware for logging(Zerolog), setting timeout for requests, setting JSON content type
+        - input is validated using **validatorv10**
     - Repo Layer interacts with DB
 - Dockerfile, docker compose file and Tasker File
     - Dockerfile has Build Env and Deployment set up using different base images